WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Our Approach:

 \subsection{Decoder}

-We have implemented a fully connected decoder network for generating equations in a bottom-up manner.
-Our decoder takes as input the previous decoded operand and the last decoder hidden state and outputs the operator, left operand, right operand and hidden state for the current time step.
-We initialize the decoder hidden state with the last state of the encoder.
+The decoder consists of 3 fully connected networks for generating operator, left operand and the right operand.
+As illustrated in the upper half of Figure~\ref{fig:architecture}, the decoder takes as input the previous decoded operand and the last decoder hidden state and outputs the operator, left operand, right operand and hidden state at the current time step.
+We initialize the decoder hidden state with the last state of the encoder: